Sleighs/thrillweb/Notes.md

   - Phone apps, desktop apps
   -
 - "If you dont understand resistance (procrastination, doubt, fear, judgement), if you cant define its first principle, you're never going to fix this problem.
 You're always going to exist in this cycle of up-and-down, self-sabotage and self-hatred."
 4min

+A coup against your former self
+- The only thing you have, to destroy and assassinate the current version of yourself is pain.
+Every time something in this and you do with effort, part of the former you dies.

+Identities form belief systems
+Belief systems manifest in actions

+In order for you to kill something it is done through pain

 - Visualize